riverma/terraformly/CONTRIBUTING.md

 This makes sure that tickets are updated on GitHub with references to commits that are related to them.

 Commit should always be atomic.
 Keep solutions isolated whenever possible.
-Filler commits such as "clean up white space" or "fix typo" should be [rebased](https://git-scm.com/docs/git-rebase) out before making a pull request (to prevent deluge of trivial commits).
+Filler commits such as "clean up white space" or "fix typo" should be merged together before making a pull request, and significant sub-feature branches should be [rebased](https://www.youtube.com/results?search_query=git+rebase) to preserve commit history.
 Please ensure your commit history is clean and meaningful!

 ### Submit a Pull Request